OnkarHonge/hello-world-again/readme.txt

-this is my first attempt at learning git and github
+this is me, absolutely demolishing git and github

+Instead of deleting what I wrote before, I will add some text.
+On the other hand, I wish to delete some part of the original text as well.